tjwieg/MS_thesis/thesis.md

 ![Block diagram of the electronics powering and controlling the robotic test rig.](img/electronics.pdf){#fig:electronics}

 #### Automated Testing Schedule {#sec:schedule}
 The most important metric for determining whether a camera configuration is effective is whether it begins recording at the correct times.
-A simple schedule was devised to check if the camera would trigger reliably: five minutes "off", with the test rig not moving and the camera power disabled, alternating with periods of five minutes "on", with the camera powered and in motion.
+A simple schedule was devised to check if the camera would trigger reliably: five minutes "off", with the test rig not moving and the camera power disabled, alternating with periods of ten minutes "on", with the camera powered and in motion.
 The final camera configuration, explained in @Sec:methods_camera2, was tested for a total of 11 cycles.

 The videos recorded by the automatic schedule were checked for duration and GPS metadata.
 A cycle was qualitatively considered as "success" if the camera correctly detected movement and at some point started recording.
 The quantitative measure of success was the ratio of recording time to moving time.